-I was born an activist on Long Island, organizing to end hunger, prevent drunk driving, and right other wrongs.
-I studied psychology at American University in Washington, DC, where I started and led a public health awareness organization called Students for Healthy Decisions.
-During the nine years I lived in DC, my penchant for talking to strangers led me to fundraising and social marketing for the National Breast Cancer Coalition, Planned Parenthood Federation of America, and the Substance Abuse and Mental Health Services Administration.
-After 9/11, I moved to San Francisco with my partner, and dove into the wonderful world of online fundraising with Donordigital.
-In 2004, I came home to New York to master the science of nonprofit management at The New School and soon joined the team at Douglas Gould and Company to lead online engagement projects.
-Now, in addition to being a Duck, I help organize 501TechNYC—a monthly meetup for New York City's nonprofit tech crowd and local members of the Nonprofit Technology Network (NTEN).
-I also actively participate on the communications committee of the New York City Anti-Violence Project, for whom I'm also a former board member.
-I love speaking and training nonprofiteers and am a part-time faculty member at The New School, where I periodically teach a graduate course, “Online Engagement: Leveraging the Internet and Social Media to Increase Visibility, Raise Money, and Create Change."
+Farra has led dozens of organizations through major brand overhauls, fundraising campaigns, and much more since joining Big Duck in 2007.
+She’s a frequent speaker around the country, training nonprofit staff and board members on branding, communications planning, and engaging donors at all giving levels.
+Farra was born an activist on Long Island, organizing to end hunger, prevent drunk driving, and right other wrongs.
+She studied psychology at American University where she started and led a public health awareness organization called Students for Healthy Decisions.
+During the nine years she lived in DC, Farra worked on fundraising and social marketing for the National Breast Cancer Coalition, Planned Parenthood Federation of America, and the Substance Abuse and Mental Health Services Administration.
+In 2002, Farra moved to San Francisco and dove into the wonderful world of online fundraising with Donordigital.
+In 2004, she came home to New York to get her Master of Science in Nonprofit Management at The New School and soon joined the team at Douglas Gould and Company to lead online engagement projects.
+Farra currently serves as Board Chair for NTEN, an organization that believes technology can revolutionize social change.
+She is also a part-time faculty member at New York University Wagner Graduate School of Public Service, where she teaches a class about strategic communications for nonprofit and public service organizations.